 - Recall and explain considerations made for successful fruit and vegetable production in urban environments

 - Evaluate marketing options for urban agriculture, niche markets, value added, and specialty crops

 - Summarize the types of livestock suitable for urban agriculture, their benefits and impacts

-- Recognize the advantages and challenges of different methodologies of farming
+- Compare the advantages and challenges of different methodologies of urban farming

 - History and Global Perspectives